 Leo Wilton has research expertise in the areas of health disparities and inequities (primary and secondary HIV prevention); community-based research and evaluation; mixed- and multi-methods research; and black psychological development and mental health.
-His scholarly research on the AIDS epidemic focuses on the intersectionality of race, gender and sexuality, as situated in macro- and micro-level inequities in black communities, both nationally and internationally.
+His scholarly research on the HIV epidemic focuses on the intersectionality of race, gender and sexuality, as situated in macro- and micro-level inequities in black communities, both nationally and internationally.
 His research engages the complexities of how socio-structural and –cultural contexts influence people's development and well-being within African and African diasporic communities, with specific implications for addressing social justice and human rights.
-In this context, the overall objective of his scholarly research program has been to focus on socio-structural/-cultural factors that influence sexual/drug-risk and protective behavior and mental health for black men who have sex with men (MSM).
-His research interests examine socio-cultural factors that provide the basis for the development of culturally grounded HIV prevention interventions for black MSM.
+In this context, the overall objective of his scholarly research program has been to examine socio-structural and -cultural factors that provide the basis for the development of culturally congruent HIV prevention and care interventions in black communities.

-Wilton had a Postdoctoral research fellowship at University of Michigan, Empirical Summer Program in Multi-Ethnic Research and New York University, Center for HIV/AIDS Educational Studies and Training.
+Wilton had a Postdoctoral research fellowship at New York University and the University of Michigan, Empirical Summer Program in Multi-Ethnic Research.
 Wilton's Predoctoral clinical psychology fellowship was at Yale University School of Medicine, Department of Psychiatry (APA accredited program).

 - BA, Binghamton University

 - Health disparities and inequities (HIV and AIDS)

 - Chancellor’s Award for Excellence in Scholarship and Creative Activities

 - American Psychological Association, Division 44, Distinguished Contributions to Ethnic Minority Issues